bstanger/search-galore/README.md

 # search-galore
-Coding challenge for Zenefits interview process
+Coding challenge for an interview process